TechGrounds-Cloud8/cloud8-QuincyTjia/project1_1/Documents/Daily log (extended).md

 23-08: Today I continued with fixing the gateway problem.
 After some troubleshooting I found out that the problem probably lies wiht the user data for the ASG which doenst launch a webserver.
 So I spend the whole morning to try to fix it, but I needed some help from Casper.
 After his help he nodded me in the direction of using a AMI from the working webserver.
 So now I will try do use it in that way.
 Another thing I want to try, is to add the user data to the ASG (I didn't using code) and change the order.
 Those things I will try tommorow.

 24-08: Today I continued with fixing the code.
 After a collegue tested my code in the evening, she figured out that my user data is fine.
 She can deploy my code and it worked.
 So there must be a problem with my PC settings or certificate, because those are the only things I have to change on my own laptop, or the dir of the assets for the S3 bucket.

+25-08: I continued with troubleshooting today and everybody helped.
+No one seems to find the right solution but we found out that the code also doens't work on the laptop of aurel, so we now know there is a fault in my code.
+We now have to figure out where it goes wrong.

+26-08: I continue working with troubleshooting the code.
+Casper is also aware of the problem and is also looking at it right now.
+Today we are going to disect the code from working v1.0 and making seperate constructs.
+After that we will add everything from v1.1 to see where it goes wrong.
+At the end of the day, we split the entire code into smaller constructs, but it still isn't working.
+We even almost 1 on 1 copied the working code from Killian and it is still not working.
+Getting really frustrated now.
+After a loooooooong time of troubleshooting, it turned out the problem WAS the user data.

+#!/bin/bash
+mkdir -p $(dirname '/tmp/webserver.sh') aws s3 cp 's3://postdeploymentscripts/webserver.sh' '/tmp/webserver.sh'
+set -e
+chmod +x '/tmp/webserver.sh'
+'/tmp/webserver.sh'
+mkdir -p $(dirname '/var/www/html/') aws s3 cp 's3://postdeploymentscripts/index.html' '/var/www/html/'
+chmod 755 -R /var/www/html/
+set -e
+chmod +x '/var/www/html/'
+'/var/www/html/'